robinmetral/gatsby-theme-oss/example/README.md

-This is the demo for `gatsby-theme-under-construction`.
+This is the demo for `gatsby-theme-dev`.